-You can arrange most dashboard elements by moving, resizing, tabbing, and grouping them.
-The only elements that can't be rearranged are the header and sidebar.
-These occupy a predefined space on a dashboard, and a dashboard can only have one of each.
+You can arrange most dashboard elements by moving, resizing, stacking, and grouping them.
+The only elements that can't be rearranged are the header, sidebar, and drawer.
+These occupy a predefined space on a dashboard's view, and a view can only have one of each.

 As you are working on your dashboard's layout, save your work.
 To create a duplicate of your dashboard, click the Save button , and click Save as.

 You can move elements to rearrange them on your dashboard.
 As you move your elements in your layout, their position in the layout tree changes.